| |

 life, it was a relief to remove them from the cotingids, especially

 considering that their nest types do not occur among cotingids."
-Most
+Now Included in the Tityridae are:

-* The 3 species Schiffornis mourners, the 3 species of purpletufts (Iodopleura) and two species in monotypic genera: White-naped Xenopsaris Xenopsaris albinucha and "Shrike-like Cotinga," now usually called Elegant Mourner (Laniisoma elegans).
-Together these, sometimes along with the 3 species of piprites (Piprites),
+* The Schiffornis mourners (once 3 species, now been split into 7 species of Schiffornis), the 3 species of purpletufts (Iodopleura), and two species in monotypic genera: White-naped Xenopsaris Xenopsaris albinucha and "Shrike-like Cotinga," now usually called Elegant Mourner (Laniisoma elegans).
+These form

 a monophyletic group (e.g. Lanyon 1985, Prum & Lanyon 1989, Prum et